thegridelectric/gridworks-journalkeeper/docs/types/batched-readings.rst

     - Description:
     - Format: PositiveInteger

+**MessageCreatedMs**:
+    - Description: MessageCreatedMs.The SCADA timestamp for when this message was created.
+If the message is not acked by the AtomicTNode, the message is stored and sent again later - so the MessageCreatedMs may occur significantly before the timestamp for when the message is put into the persistent store.
+    - Format: ReasonableUnixTimeMs

 **DataChannelList**:
     - Description: DataChannel List.The list of data channels for which there is data getting reported in this batched reading.
 It is a subset of all the data channels for the SCADA - may not be all of them.